mschro5762/OAuthStudy/README.md

 ensure that if multiple copies of this service are running side-by-side, they can remain as stateless as possible.

+For Access Tokens, I explored a different route.
+I just used a standard JWS.

+> Using self-describing tokens is all well and good, and there's no reason to not use them, but the goal
+> of keeping the serivce completely stateless has already shown some cracks.
+Specifically, the need to
+> use Authoriztion Codes as nonces, as well as Access token revocation.
+Both of those requires a cache.
+> For this project an in-memory repository will suffice, but in an actual deployment, a Redis cache would
+> be the right choice.

 File repositories are currently used for development as they are easier than spinning up a DB.
 However, I have not written any unit tests for them, so they drag the coverage numbers down a bit.